andrexm/lunar/README.md

 <app-fruits data-class="p-6 mb-4 rounded-md"></app-fruits>
 ```

+Note that you can call the _lunar.register()_ more than one time, this does not have side effects.

 ### Hiding or showing elements

 Lunar has some very useful tools to hide or show an element.
 It has the following utilities:

 - Toggle the state of an element;
-- Hide an element after it losts the focus or click outside it;
+- Hide an element after it losts the focus or a click outside it;
 - Hide the element after moving the mouse to outside it;
 - Programatically change the element state.